4 dead in blast at district headquarters in Somali capital

 - Serena Williams: Umpire treated her differently than a male player

 This is the second such attack on a district headquarters in the capital this month.
 The Howlwadag district headquarters was targeted on Sept.
-2 and at least six people were killed, including two children.
+2 with at least six people killed, including two children.

-The al Qaida-linked al-Shabab extremist group often claims responsibility.
+The al Qaida-linked al-Shabab extremist group claimed responsibility.
 The Somalia-based group often targets the capital with bombings, including a truck bombing in October that left at least 512 people dead.

 Somali troops are meant to take over the Horn of Africa nation’s security in the coming years from an African Union force but concerns about their readiness remain high.

 The U.N.
 Security Council recently voted to delay the reduction of troops in the AU force from October to February and the target date to hand over security to Somali forces to December 2021.

 Associated Press video journalist Mohamed Sheikh Nor in Mogadishu contributed.